Denon AHGC20 Globe Cruiser Review

-The reason why there aren’t in out “best-list” is because of their slightly dated technology and high price.
+The reason they aren’t in our “best-list” is their slightly dated technology and high price.
 Nonetheless, these are solid.

 The combination of great build quality, comfort, wireless connectivity with good noise cancellation and sound quality, there aren’t many better ANC Bluetooth headphones than this.
 But you can find them here.

 The price is quite steep, even more expensive than Bose QuietComfort 35 which have better ANC and similar features.

 Comparing noise cancelling to Bose QuietComfort as category standard, Denons fare quite well.
 Bose headphones are still winners of course, but only by a small margin.

 Noise cancelling in these headphones is very effective and you can use them in any noisy environment.
 The effectiveness can be compared to Audio-Technicas or Sennheisers, not quite beating Bose, but close.